 You May Be Entitled To an Array of Awards For Your Car Accident-Related Hip Pain

 You shouldn’t be the one footing the bills for the hip pain and other related losses you’ve endured after the car accident.
+Seek a free consultation with a car accident lawyer in Charleston, SC from our firm to understand your legal options.
+Bring the attorney all the documents you gathered – including your personal journal mentioned above – and learn what they have to say about your case.
+In most cases, your attorney will analyze liability, explain your course of action, and initiate the process so you can seek compensation.
 After identifying the liable party, you may be able to request the following damages from them:

 - Past and anticipated medical expenses for the lab tests, physical therapy and other rehabilitative treatment, pain medications, surgery, or assistive devices (e.g., crutches)